EutechCybernetic/lucy-pro-documentation/connectortoolki.md

 ### Parsing Outputs
 Typically the full response from the web service call is made available as an output in your block called 'Output' However, if the output from the web service is JSON, you can choose to extract values out of it and make it avaialble as individual pins.
-For example, if you're building a connector to Salesforce, the code/id property from the JSON result may be extracted and presented in the block as an output called 'ID'.
+For example, if you're building a connector to Salesforce, the `id` property from the JSON result may be extracted and presented in the block as an output called 'ID'.
 Which can be directly used by the action sequence without having to parse it first.

 To do this, go to the Output tab in the method definition dialog and then change the type from *Raw* to *Key/Value Pairs*.